n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.brandfetch.md

 # Brandfetch

-[Brandfetch](https://www.Brandfetch.com/){:target=_blank .external-link} node allows you to automate work in the Brandfetch platform and integrate Brandfetch with other applications. n8n has built-in support for a wide range of Brandfetch features, which includes basic operations like returning a company’s information
+Brandfetch node allows you to automate work in the Brandfetch platform and integrate Brandfetch with other applications. n8n has built-in support for a wide range of Brandfetch features, which includes basic operations like returning a company’s information

 On this page, you'll find a list of operations the Brandfetch node supports and links to more resources.